cockroachdb/cockroach-cloud-sdk-go/docs/OpenIDConnectConfigurationApi.md

 > ApiOidcConfig UpdateApiOidcConfig(ctx, id).ApiOidcConfig1(apiOidcConfig1).Execute()

-Update an API OIDC configuration
+Update an API OIDC configuration (Deprecated)

+This endpoint has been deprecated in favor of /jwt-issuers

+Can be used by the following roles assigned at the organization scope:
+- ORG_ADMIN

 ### Example